 Asset liquidity is one of those financial terms that sounds a lot more complicated than it actually is.
-It’s also a concept that is very important to understand if you’re in the market for a mortgage.
+It’s a concept worth learning about, especially if you’re in the market for a mortgage.

 Why Is Asset Liquidity Important?

 Liquidity is important in cases of financial emergency.
 When you encounter hardship, you won’t necessarily have time to go through the process of putting your house on the market or selling your collection of rare artwork.
 You’ll need quick access to funds so you can pay for your essentials and stay on top of your bills.
 In a dire financial situation, it doesn’t matter what your net worth is or how wealthy you are on paper.
 What matters is whether or not you have funds that you can get immediate access to.

 When you’re applying for a mortgage, your lender will likely consider this exact situation.
 They’ll verify the assets you own and how liquid they are, and determine if you have enough easily accessible money in reserve to cover your mortgage payments if you were to encounter a temporary financial hardship.

 Ultimately, having a sufficient source of liquid assets is an important part of having a healthy financial profile.
 We generally can’t anticipate hardships, such as losing a job or developing a debilitating illness.
 Having cash ready to go in the event of a financial crisis will make getting through it a little more manageable and give you some peace of mind.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.